econtrerasd/Foenix-Sprite-Editor/README.md

 Using the BRUSH SIZE Tool will change how many pixels are drawn on the SPRITE EDITOR GRID, initial brush size is 1 pixel, but available options are 2x2 pixels and 3x3 pixels.
 Please note that 3x3 pixels lays down pixels at a reduced rate, this options are provided to allow quicker coverage of large sections.

-What color did I used there?
+What color did I just used there?

 When you are editing an Sprite is easy to forget which color you were using on what section (yes even with 256 colors things can get confusing!), and hunting down for the right color on the palette can consume precious time.
 To alleviate this a color pickup function was added to the right mouse button, when you click it you'll pick up the color under the mouse (BTW: I made sure that you can't pick the grid color), this helps a lot in getting the right color faster!